-REAGENTS • Reagent preparation alone can sometimes consume large quantities of time, since some reagents may be airor water-sensitive or might have to be isolated or purified before use.
+REAGENTS • Reagent preparation alone can sometimes consume large quantities of time, since some reagents may be air-or water-sensitive or might have to be isolated or purified before use.
 Preparing a table of reagents can sometimes therefore be critical in planning for an experiment since you can therefore determine how much of each substance or mixture you will need.
-For each reagent you are going to use, you might include its name and/or formula, molar mass, the mass or volume to be used (with units!), moles (if appropriate) or molarity (for solutions).
-Any hazards should already be included as part of your pre-lab.
+For each reagent you are going to use, you might include its name and/or formula, molar mass, the mass or volume to be used (with units!), moles (if appropriate) or molarity/molality (for solutions).